gvwilson/thirdbit/src/fiction/madica/index.md

 "I was thinking you wanted to help save the world," the cat snapped.
-"Now, if you don't mind, could you please unscrew one of its eyes before the guards---oh dear."
+"Now, if you don't mind, could you please unscrew one of its eyes before the guards—oh dear."
 The cat pounced again, this time onto Madica's head to push it down an instant before a ruby beam lanced through the air.

 "Blast," the cat cursed.
 "I was afraid of that."
 Down below, the deskbot had taken a laser pistol out of one of its drawers and was lining up a second shot.
-"You get the eye---I'll try to draw their fire.
-Oh, and best hurry---you don't want to be up here when Himself wakes up."
+"You get the eye—I'll try to draw their fire.
+Oh, and best hurry—you don't want to be up here when Himself wakes up."

 *Bzzzzap!* The air above Madica's head suddenly smelled like a hot